steve-yuan-8276/NYC_Bike_Dashbord/README.md

 ## Key Insights:

-- From 2022 to 2023, the total number of rides in the dataset is **3,247,268**.
+- The dataset includes a total of **3,247,268** rides from 2022 to 2023.
-- The total ridership growth rate from 2022 to 2023 is **17.7%**.
+- Total ridership increased by **17.7%** between 2022 and 2023.
-- The proportion of members increased from **78% in 2022** to **81.2% in 2023**, reflecting a year-on-year growth of **4.1%**.
+- The proportion of members grew from **78% in 2022** to **81.2% in 2023**, reflecting a **4.1% relative increase**.
-- Based on the dataset, the **summer peak hours** are between **5 PM and 7 PM**, while the **winter peak hours** are between **4 PM and 6 PM**.
+- Based on the data, the **peak hours in summer** are from **5 PM to 7 PM**, while in **winter**, the peak hours shift to **4 PM to 6 PM**.
-- Casual users have an average ride duration of **29.9 minutes**, while members' average ride duration is **13.8 minutes**.
+- Casual users have an average ride duration of **29.9 minutes**, compared to members, whose average ride duration is **13.8 minutes**.
-- Casual users ride an average distance of **1 mile**, while members average **0.9 miles**—a relatively small difference.
+- Casual users ride an average distance of **1 mile**, while members average **0.9 miles**, indicating a small difference in ride distance.
-- The bike most in need of maintenance is the one with the longest cumulative usage time.
-The dashboard highlights the bike requiring the most maintenance based on usage time.
+- The bike with the longest cumulative usage time is identified as the one most in need of maintenance.
+The dashboard highlights this bike based on usage data.
-- Top 10 and Bottom 10 start and end stations were analyzed, combined with their geographic distribution for further insights.
+- The Top 10 and Bottom 10 start and end stations were analyzed, along with their geographic distribution, to provide additional insights.

 ## About the Data Source